MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 This 30-minute video is the second in a 4-part video series.
 It demonstrates ScaleR functions for data ingestion.

  <div align=center><iframe src="https://channel9.msdn.com/Series/Microsoft-R-Server-Series/Introduction-to-Microsoft-R-Server-Session-2--Data-Ingestion/player" width="600" height="400" allowFullScreen frameBorder="0"></iframe></div>

+ ### Get function help

+  R packages typically include embedded package help reference and ScaleR is no exception.
+To view embedded help, use the **R Help** tab, located next to Solution Explorer.

+  - In R Help, click the Home button.
+  - Click **Packages**.
+  - Scroll down and click **RevoScaleR** to open the package help.
+All ScaleR functions are documented here.
+A subset of more commonly used functions have [help pages on MSDN](../scaler/scaler.md).

 ### Get more information